Veer Teja: Commemoration

 Teja Dashami is a festival celebrated in Rajasthan and Madhya Pradesh on the Dashami Tithi (tenth day) of the Shukla Paksha (bright fortnight of the Moon) in the month of Bhadrapada.
-The occasion commemorates the life and sacrifice of Tejaji, who is revered as a folk-deity and hailed for his commitment to truth and promise.
+The occasion commemorates the life and sacrifice of Teja, who is revered as a folk-deity and hailed for his commitment to truth and promise.

-In September 2011, India Post issued a commemorative postage stamp depicting Tejaji.
+In September 2011, India Post issued a commemorative postage stamp depicting Teja.
 The Government of Rajasthan later constituted the Rajasthan State Veer Tejaji Welfare Board for Farmers, comprising seven members including a chairman and vice-chairman.
 The board is tasked with reviewing the socio-economic conditions of farmers and recommending measures to address their backwardness.

-Tejaji’s life has also been depicted in cultural media.
+Teja’s life has also been depicted in cultural media.
 A Rajasthani-language film titled Veer Tejaji was produced in the 1980s.
 In November 2023, Prime Minister Narendra Modi visited the Tejaji Temple at Kharnal village, Nagaur, Rajasthan, to pay homage to the folk deity.